lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

--   There is a number of solid packages to help with the multi-tenancy problem in Django.
+-   There are solid packages to help with the multi-tenancy problem in Django.
 -   The whole idea of this talk came from my experience forking one of those packages.

 --